dotnet/docs-maui/docs/user-interface/controls/picker.md

 <!--
 > [!NOTE]
 > Item selection behavior in a <xref:Microsoft.Maui.Controls.Picker> can be customized on iOS with a platform-specific.
-For more information, see [Controlling Picker Item Selection](~/xamarin-forms/platform/ios/picker-selection.md).
+For more information, see [Picker item selection on iOS](../../ios/platform-specifics/picker-selection.md).
 -->

 The following code example shows the `OnPickerSelectedIndexChanged` event handler method, which is executed when the `SelectedIndexChanged` event fires: